-Where Macdonald’s Double Plateau template originated is unknown, but it’s likely from the British Isles, where the sandy windswept soil often formed natural plateaus in green complexes.
+Exactly where C.B.
+Macdonald’s Double Plateau template originated is unknown, but it’s likely from the British Isles.
+Sandy windswept soil in that region often formed natural plateaus in green complexes.

-To make a long two-shotter tougher, Macdonald often placed the double plateau green complex on his longest par-4s.
+Macdonald often placed the double plateau green complex on his longest par-4s, making already difficult holes even more challenging.
 The holes are typically straight and often feature a Principal’s Nose bunker well in front of the green.
-A double plateau green has three distinct levels, with each of the levels pinnable.
-Macdonald and Raynor would use bunkers to flank the plateaus, often placing them behind and on either sides of the green.
+A double plateau green has three distinct levels that are all pinnable.
+Bunkers often lie behind the plateaus or on either side of the green.

 A sketch of Lookout Mountain's double plateau green

 The Double Plateau hole is generally one of the toughest on the course, requiring two great shots to have a chance at birdie.
-A good tee shot will leave a player with a difficult second shot, due to the tiered green and heavy bunkering.
-Since most Double Plateau holes are long par-4s, players will need to avoid the Principal’s Nose bunker that guards the front of the green and hit a shot onto the correct tier.
+A good tee shot still leaves a difficult second shot into the tiered green with heavy bunkering around the putting surface.
+Since most Double Plateau holes are long par-4s, players will need to avoid the Principal’s Nose bunker fronting the green while attempting to reach the correct tier.
 The approach to the Double Plateau is all about distance control.
-If you can get the ball on the right tier it will leave a reasonable birdie chance, hit it the wrong number and a treacherous up and down or two-putt awaits.
-Due to the sharp dropoffs on the edges of the green, often the best place to miss is short of the green.
+Players will have a reasonable birdie chance if they reach the proper tier, but offline shots result in treacherous up-and-downs and long putts.
+Due to the sharp dropoffs on the edges of the green, the best place to miss is typically short of the green.

 National Golf Links of America – 11th – par 4 – 430 yards

-The long par-4 11th at C.B.
-Macdonald’s masterpiece National Golf Links of America is a brilliant example of the Double Plateau.
+The long par-4 11th at National Golf Links of America is a brilliant example of the Double Plateau.
 A good drive will leave a player with a mid to long-iron approach over the road!
-From there, the first task is avoiding the deep Principal’s Nose bunker that protects the severely sloped green from a low running approach.
+From there, the next task is avoiding the deep Principal’s Nose bunker that protects the severely sloped green from a low running approach.
 The green is L-shaped and features three distinct tiers on the left, middle and right.